GiovaniSerra/networking-labs/CCNA/basic/stp-rstp-basics/README.md

 ---

-### 2. BPDU Filter: Controlling BPDU Propagation
+### 2. BPDU Filter: Controlling and Suppressing BPDU Exchange
-While BPDU Guard disables an interface upon detecting an anomaly, BPDU Filter alters the actual transmission mechanics of the protocol.
-It allows administrators to stop BPDUs from leaving or entering an interface, but its operational behavior shifts drastically depending on whether it is activated globally or applied explicitly at the interface level.
+BPDU Filter controls whether an interface transmits or processes Spanning Tree Protocol management frames.
+Its operational behavior differs significantly depending on whether it is activated globally or explicitly at the interface level.

-* - **Global Configuration (PortFast Default):** When enabled globally, the feature integrates smoothly with edge behaviors.
-When a link state transitions to up, the interface transmits exactly 10 BPDUs to probe the segment for other switches.
-If no return BPDUs are detected, the port stops transmitting management frames completely, reducing unnecessary CPU utilization and link overhead.
-However, if a BPDU is ever received during operations, the port instantly disables BPDU Filter, strips its PortFast edge status, and returns to a traditional, fully reactive spanning-tree state.
+* - **Global Configuration (PortFast Default):** When enabled globally, BPDU Filter applies automatically to all PortFast-enabled edge interfaces.
+When a link state transitions to up, the port transmits a burst of 10 BPDUs to detect if an adjacent switch is present.
+If no BPDUs are received in response, the interface suppresses all further outgoing BPDU transmissions.
+However, if an inbound BPDU is ever detected at any point during operation, the port immediately removes BPDU Filter, strips its PortFast edge status, and returns to normal Spanning Tree negotiation and state transitions.

-* - **Interface-Level Configuration:** This is an explicit override that completely removes the interface from the Spanning Tree instance.
-The port sends zero BPDUs and silently drops any inbound BPDUs without taking any protective action (like err-disabling).
-Warning: Because this effectively blinds the switch to any downstream topology loops, using interface-level BPDU Filter on cross-connected switch links will cause a catastrophic, uncontained broadcast storm.
+* - **Interface-Level Configuration:** When explicitly enabled directly on an interface, BPDU Filter permanently suppresses both the transmission and processing of BPDUs.
+The port sends zero BPDUs and silently ignores all incoming BPDUs without taking any protective action (such as err-disabling the link).
+Effectively, this completely isolates the interface from Spanning Tree logic.

+#### Operational Warning
+Interface-level BPDU Filter must be used with extreme caution.
+Applying it to an inter-switch link suppresses STP BPDUs and completely blinds the switch to downstream topologies, removing all Layer 2 loop prevention on that segment and allowing catastrophic, uncontained broadcast storms to form if a physical loop exists.

 #### Configuration
 ##### Global Configuration (Recommended for edge environments)